Your cart is currently empty.

-Intellipaat Big Data Hadoop training in Singapore lets you master Big Data Hadoop and Spark to get ready for the Cloudera CCA Spark and Hadoop Developer Certification (CCA175), as well as master Hadoop administration with 14 real-time industry-oriented case-study projects.
-Get the best online Big Data training in Singapore from Big Data hadoop certified mentors as well as earn IBM Big Data Certificate.
+Intellipaat Big Data Course in Singapore lets you master Big Data Hadoop and Spark online to get ready for the Cloudera CCA Spark and Hadoop Developer Certification (CCA175), as well as master Hadoop administration with 14 real-time industry-oriented case-study projects.
+Get the best Hadoop training in Singapore from certified mentors as well as earn IBM Big Data Certificate.

 There is no prerequisite to take up this Big Data training and to master Hadoop.
 But basics of UNIX, SQL and Java would be beneficial.
 At Intellipaat, we provide the complimentary Linux and Java courses with our Big Data certification training to brush-up the required skills so that you are good on your Hadoop learning path.